NEASC Policies and Bylaws

 3. Visiting Team Report

-Prior to hosting a visiting team, a school shall submit its Self-Study to NEASC-CIE.
-The visiting team will submit its evaluation report, containing its conclusions on the quality of the school’s Self-Study, and on the school’s compliance with NEASC-CIE Standards for Accreditation.
+Prior to hosting a visiting team, a school shall submit its Self-Study to NEASC.
+The visiting team will submit its evaluation report, containing its conclusions on the quality of the school’s Self-Study, and on the school’s compliance with NEASC Standards for Accreditation.
 The team shall provide a recommendation on the school’s accreditation status.
 The Commission may then:

 recommend initial accreditation until next report